 Van Loon Galleries

-The beautiful monumental city villa in which the gallery is located has a special story.
-The property was built in 1864 as a presbytery of the adjacent St. Peter’s Church.
+The beautiful monumental city villa in which the gallery is now located has a special background.
+The building was built in 1864 as the rectory of the adjacent St. Peter’s Church.
 Both the rectory and the church, with a neo-Romanesque architectural style, were designed by renowned architect Carl Weber.
-The property, with marble floor tiles, high ceilings and a brand new bar room, is the perfect backdrop for the vast and varied selection of art the gallery has to offer.
+The property, with marble floor tiles, high ceilings and a spacious bar room, is the perfect backdrop for the vast and diverse range of art the gallery has to offer.

-Because the gallery is located in the center of Vught, there is ample parking in the immediate vicinity for a visit to the gallery.
+Because the gallery is located in the center of Vught, there is sufficient parking space in the immediate vicinity for a visit to the gallery.